ehtishama/car-evaluation-project/README.md

 [here](https://docs.docker.com/compose/install/).
 - Clone this repository to your computer
 - Navigate to the root of the project: `cd car-evaluation-project`
-- Build the docker images using `docker-compose up -d --build`
+- Build the docker images using `docker-compose -f ./packages/docker-compose.yml up -d --build`
   - This may take a minute
 - Open your browser and navigate to http://localhost:8501 to use the application.